 When the shares are sold, the production machinery is shipped from Florence to Milan and is almost immediately put into operation.
-Therefore, we can consider 1948 as the first year of effective production in the company founded by Cino Cinelli in Milan.
+Therefore, we can consider 1947 as the starting year of effective production in the company founded by Cino Cinelli in Milan.

 Giotto would continue to successfully run a plastic injection moulding company, Elettroplast, owned by his father-in-law.

 In 1951 Cinelli made the prototype of a new Special Corsa frame.